strimzi/strimzi-kafka-operator/api-conversion/README.md

 You can also use the tool to convert Strimzi custom resources directly in your Kubernetes cluster.

 You can use the `--kind` option to specify one or more kinds of Strimzi resources.
-If you do not specify any Kind, the tool will convert Strimzi resources of all kinds.
+If you do not specify any kind, the tool will convert Strimzi resources of all kinds.

-The `--namespace` option can be used to specify a namespace in which the resources should be converted.
+The `--namespace` option targets the custom resources in a specified namespace for conversion.
 You can also use `--all-namespace` to convert resources in the whole Kubernetes cluster.
-When neither `--namespace` nor `--all-namespace` is specified your current namespace will used.
+If  `--namespace` and `--all-namespace` are not specified, your current namespace is used.

-If you want to convert only one resource, you can also use the combination of `--name` and `--kind` options.
+If you want to convert only one resource, you can also use a combination of `--name` and `--kind` options.

-Following example commands show how the tool can be used:
+The following example commands show how the tool is used:

 ```
 # Converts all Strimzi resources in current namespace